Thomas Hansen (cricketer)

-Thomas Munkholt Hansen (born 25 March 1976) is a Danish cricketer.
-Hansen is a right-handed batsman who bowls left-arm fast-medium.
+Thomas Munkholt Hansen (born 25 March 1976) is a Danish former cricketer.
 In 1997, Hansen became the third Dane, after Ole Mortensen and Soren Henriksen, to play English county cricket when he joined Hampshire.
 His first-class career with Hampshire was brief, playing just four matches in three seasons.
-After leaving Hampshire, Hansen established himself as a regular in the Danish team, representing it in the ICC Trophy and List A cricket, until 2009.
+After leaving Hampshire, Hansen established himself as a regular in the Danish cricket team, representing it in the ICC Trophy and List A one-day cricket, until 2009.